turingschool-examples/movie-tracker/README.md

 This repository will serve as your "backend", allowing you to connect to Postgres.
 You'll need to set up a separate client-side application (use create-react-app), to sit alongside this one.
 Do not put that project in the same repository as this one, save yourself a headache.

-Bc this is still in beta, here is what you'll need to know:
-* Using PostgreSQL
-* Setting up steps:
+## Projeict Setup

-  * `npm install`
+* Clone down this repo and run `npm install`
 * If you don't have postgresSQl, scroll down to `Setup Postgresql` and follow those steps.
 * Then run `npm run build`
-  * Lastly run `npm start` - visit `/api/users` - should see a json response.
+* Lastly run `npm start` - visit `localhost:3000/api/users` - you should see a json response with a single user.
-* 2 APIs - MovieDB and your very own api
-* Fetch upcoming movies from MovieDB

 ## Setup Postgresql